Helping Parents Find The Right Solution To Custody & Visitation Matters

 - Shared (joint) custody, an approximate 50-50 split in parenting time, is increasingly popular.
 The higher earning parent will often pay child support, but at a reduced rate.

-If custody is contested, we will serve as a strong and capable advocate throughout your legal proceedings.
+If custody is contested, I will serve as a strong and capable advocate throughout your legal proceedings.
 In Erie County, the majority of custodial disputes are resolved through the expedited matrimonial system.
-We can either negotiate on your behalf or prepare you for voluntary mediation.
-If the other parent continues to be unreasonable and no settlement is reached, we will vigorously protect your interests and those of your child in Superior Court litigation.
+I can either negotiate on your behalf or prepare you for voluntary mediation.
+If the other parent continues to be unreasonable and no settlement is reached, I will vigorously protect your interests and those of your child in Superior Court litigation.

-If you want a child custody lawyer who will take the time to listen to your dilemma and explore practical solutions, contact us today for a free phone consultation.
-We represent mothers and fathers throughout the Buffalo area.
+If you want a child custody lawyer who will take the time to listen to your dilemma and explore practical solutions, send me an email today to set up a free phone consultation.
+I represent mothers and fathers throughout the Buffalo area.